 SharePoint offers many good features but CentricMinds provides greater usability and makes its core features more accessible.
 CentricMinds offers a more comprehensive solution in each of the categories outlined above.

 When it comes to core Intranet features, CentricMinds has consistently demonstrated a more capable out of the box solution than SharePoint out of the box.
 In addition to these core features, SharePoint does offer basic reporting, searching, and metadata.

 CentricMinds allows users to access advanced reporting features, configure advanced searching, and apply categorization to web pages and documents.
-Organizations can also set up an interactive staff directory and organizational chart with the platform.
+Organizations can also set up an interactive staff directory and an organizational chart with the platform.

-Both CentricMinds and SharePoint do offer native mobile apps, however CentricMinds apps offer a couple of advanced options including workflow notifications, task management and social engagement tools.
+Both CentricMinds and SharePoint do offer native mobile apps, however, CentricMinds apps offer a couple of advanced options including workflow notifications, task management and social engagement tools.

 Finally, CentricMinds offers more deployment options than SharePoint and is available at a more competitive price point.
 For these reasons, CentricMinds is positioned as a solid alternative to SharePoint in 2019 and beyond.
 Contact us to learn more about our platform and how we’re supporting organizations, both large and small, connect their teams.